Razer1724/docs_updated/assets/RVC/Resources/Datasets.md

 ‎
 #### :icon-chevron-down: No sibilance/popping.
 - Additionally, don't include harsh sibilance (loud "S" & "SH" pronunciation) or popping sounds (loud "P" sound).

+#### :icon-chevron-down: Audio Damage.
+- The most inportant part of a clean dataset, is if your audio is damaged RVC will struggle with it, cause mode collapses and make it overall sound worse so make sure your audio isn't damged.
 ‎
 ***
 ###### ‎